Gleejr/Configure-ad/README.md

 <p>
-6. Select the resource group that was created in step 2, enter a name for the virtual machine, select the same region as the resource group, and select Windows Server 2022 for the image.
-(Example name: DC-1)
+6. Choose "AD-Lab" as the resource group created in step 2.
+Enter "DC-1" as the virtual machine name, select West US 3 as the region, and select the "Windows Server 2022" image.
 </p>

 <p>